aldolat/pinboard-bookmarks/readme.txt

 Make sure to properly use the opening and closing tags `<?php` and `?>` respectively.

-The only mandatory options are `username` and `tags`; you have to use one of them at least.
+The only mandatory option is `username`.
 The other options are the default options which you can change according to your needs.
 It isn't necessary to insert all of them.

 = Help, Bugs, and Contributing =